LucasChaka/Chess_Analytics/README.md

 ```
 Source: [SQL script 5](https://github.com/LucasChaka/Chess_Analytics/blob/b9c9857711589c7436e557b412fe57d7ab4802ec/SQL/Move%20and%20time%20difference._script%205.sql)

 These are the four foundational data tables used throughout the analysis.
-All other tables created extract data and information from these four tables.
+All the other 39 tables created are extracted and queried from these four tables.

 Therefore, the report forward will focus on analyzing the following variables using SQL (SQLite DB browser), Python (Pandas, Matplotlib and Numpy libraries), several R packages and PowerBI for visualization: